 Integral Life Practice is the practice of Integral Theory in real life, as the name implies.
 For thousands of years human beings have engaged in practices to transform and balance their lives.
 In this paper I will do an Integral analysis of my ILP during this quarter.
 The ILP-I model offers a framework for thorough processing of the enactment and feedback, which consist of the four quadrant perspectives, single-, double- and triple-loops as well as visioning, designing, practicing and assessing.
-I have collected data concentrated on my vision for this quarter of the qualities based on a rating scale.
+I have collected data concentrated on my vision for this quarter of the qualities based on a rating scale, even though my actual vision is horrible and I need to get help from https://healthyusa.co/the-outback-vision-protocol-review/, I still trusted my visions.
 The intention of all this is to find and recognize shadow projections and resistance leading to further insights, learnings, and awareness.
 Besides taking a look at the theoretical aspects of ILP-I this paper is mostly a description of personal transformation, transcending and including various aspects of human life.

 Keywords: ILP, integral, body, mind, spirit, shadow

 Integral Life Practice 2011 – Final Research Assignment